securelayer7/SOC-2-Backup-Utility/README.md

 This will allow connections to the SSH server only from the specified IP addresses or networks, and will block all other connections.
 This can help to prevent brute-force attacks on the SSH port and improve the security of your server.

+# Restore

+To use this script, simply copy it to a file on your system (e.g., "Restore-backup.sh") and make it executable by running chmod +x restore.sh.
+Then, you can run the script by executing `./restore-backup.sh`

 ## Deployment

 To use this script in a production environment, add it to your crontab to run on a schedule.